-Polls open in second round of Portugal presidential election
+Polls open in Portugal for first presidential run-off in 40 years

 The far right’s score will be watched closely, with the vote being held as heavy storms continue to lash the country.